sassy-bugs/CampusOfSecrets/README.md

 5. Install the APK on your Android device.

 ## Contributing
-Contributions to the AR Treasure Hunt game are welcome!
+Contributions to our AR Treasure Hunt game are welcome!
 Feel free to open issues, suggest features, or make pull requests to help improve the game.